LAW OF THE GAME SEPAKTAKRAW (3vs3)

-3.2 The net is 0.7m in depth and not shorter than 6.1m in length placed vertically over the axis of the centerline.
+3.2 The net is 0.7m in width and must not be shorter than 6.1m in length placed vertically over the axis of the Centre Line.

-3.3 Two side bands 0.05m wide are fastened vertically to the net and placed above each sideline.
-They are considered as part of the net.
+3.3 Two side bands of 0.05m wide shall be fastened vertically to the net and placed above each sideline.
+These are considered part of the net.

-3.4 The net shall be edged with 0.05m wide tape double at the top and bottom supported by a fine ordinary cord or nylon cord that runs through the tape, strains over and flushes with the top of the post.
+3.4 The net shall be edged with a 0.05m wide tape, doubled at the top and bottom.
+It must be supported by a fine cable that runs through the tape, strains over and flushes at the top of the post.

 4 THE SEPAKTAKRAW BALL

-4.1 The Sepaktakraw ball previously made of rattan shall be spherical in shape, made of synthetic fiber of one woven layer.
+4.1 The Sepaktakraw ball shall be spherical in shape and, made of synthetic fiber with one woven layer.

-4.2 Sepaktakraw ball without synthetic rubber covering must consist of the following characteristics;
+4.2 A Sepaktakraw ball without synthetic rubber covering shall consist of the following characteristics?

 4.2.2 Have 20 intersections.

-4.4 The Sepaktakraw ball can also be constructed of synthetic rubber or soft durable material for covering the ball, for the purpose of softening the impact of the ball on the player’s body.
-The type of material and method used for constructing the ball, or for covering the ball with rubber or soft durable covering must be approved by ISTAF before it can be used for any competition.
+4.4 The covering of the Sepaktakraw ball can also be made of synthetic rubber or soft durable material to soften the impact of the ball on the player’s body.
+The type of material and method used in making the ball shall be approved by ISTAF before it can be used in any competition.

-4.5 All world, international, regional competitions sanctioned by ISTAF, including but not limited to, the Olympic Games, World Games, Commonwealth Games, Asian Game and SEA Games, must be played with ISTAF approved Sepaktakraw balls.
+4.5 All international and regional competitions sanctioned by ISTAF, including but not limited to, the Olympic Games, World Games, Commonwealth Games, Asian Games, and SEA Games, shall be played with ISTAF approved

-5.1 A match is played by two regus, referred to as ‘Regu’ or ‘Regus’, each consisting of three players.
+5.1 A match is played by two groups, referred to as a “Regu” or “Regus”, each consisting of three players.

-5.2 One of the three players shall be at the back and he is called a ‘Tekong’ (Server).
+5.2 One of the three players shall be positioned at the back and is called a “Tekong” (The Server)

 5.4 Team Event

-Each player must be registered in order to participate in any Team match.
+5.4.2 Each player shall be registered in order to participate in any competition.

-A maximum of three (3) players must be registered as part of the Team’s “reserve pool”.
-Players in the reserve pool may only appear as substitutes.
+5.4.3 A maximum of three players shall be registered as part of the team’s “reserve pool”.
+Players in the reserve pool may be fielded only as substitutes.

-Players may only play for one Regu in any Team match.
+5.4.4 Each player shall be permitted to play for only one Regu in any Team Match.

-5.4.1 Prior to the commencement of a game, each team must have a minimum of 9 registered players present on the playing court.
+5.4.5 Prior to the start of a game, each team must have a minimum of nine registered players present on the playing court.

-5.4.2 Any Team having less than 9 players will not be allowed to play the game and will be considered as having lost.
+5.4.6 Any team with less than nine players shall not be permitted to play the game and shall be disqualified.

 5.5 Regu Event

-5.5.1 Each Regu shall consist of a minimum of 3 players and a maximum of 5 players (1 Regu of 3 players plus 2 substitutes) all of whom must be registered.
+5.5.1 Each Regu shall consist of a minimum of three players and a maximum of five players (1 Regu of 3 players plus 2 reserves) all of whom must be registered.

-5.5.2 Prior to the commencement of a game each Regu must have at least 3 players present on the playing court.
+5.5.2 Prior to the start of the game, each Regu must have at least three players present on the playing court.

 6 PLAYER’S ATTIRE